Select therapeutic use:

 <18yrs: not established.

-Fatigue, asthenia, neutropenia, anemia, constipation, nausea, diarrhea, dyspnea, upper-respiratory tract infections, back pain, pyrexia; thromboembolism, dizziness, confusion, neuropathy, pneumonia, thrombocytopenia, tumor lysis syndrome.
+Fatigue, asthenia, neutropenia, anemia, constipation, nausea, diarrhea, dyspnea, upper respiratory tract infections, back pain, pyrexia; thromboembolism, thrombocytopenia, hepatotoxicity, dizziness, confusion, neuropathy, pneumonia, tumor lysis syndrome.

 Available only through Pomalyst REMS program.